 Self Containment Inspection

-Under the regulations, a self-contained vehicle is one that can safely and hygienically meet the water, waste, sanitary and rubbish-storage needs of its occupants for a minimum of three days without needing external facilities or discharging waste on the ground.
-Achieving this status requires inspection and certification; certified vehicles receive a warrant card (e.g., “Green warrant”).ribe important details like price, value, length of service, and why it’s unique.
+Achieving this status requires inspection and certification; certified vehicles receive a warrant card (e.g., “Green warrant”).
+More important details like price, value, length of service, and why it’s unique.
 Or use these sections to showcase different key values of your products or services.

-Under the regulations, a self-contained vehicle is one that can safely and hygienically meet the water, waste, sanitary and rubbish-storage needs of its occupants for a minimum of three days without needing external facilities or discharging waste on the ground.
-Achieving this status requires inspection and certification; certified vehicles receive a warrant card (e.g., “Green warrant”).ribe important details like price, value, length of service, and why it’s unique.
+Achieving this status requires inspection and certification; certified vehicles receive a warrant card (e.g., “Green warrant”).
+More important details like price, value, length of service, and why it’s unique.
 Or use these sections to showcase different key values of your products or services.

 Self-Containment Requirements (Regulation 13)